funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 [] - Read from localStorage to save values, not the backingData.
 [] - share-url-box should be a general box for pop-up dialogs [] - scss for setting variables (like background-color = black, etc)

+Cloud
+[] - vue apps should not need to be shipped from our backend.
+They should be shipped in something like S3